tldr-pages/tldr/pages/linux/aura.md

 `aura -S {{package_name}}`

-- Update all system repo packages:
+- Synchronize and update all packages from the official repositories:

 `aura -Syu`